ESB Networks: ESB Contact and Services for 2024

 What Are the ESB Connection Services?

-1. Fill Out and Submit ESB Connection Form
+1. Submit an ESB Connection Form Online

-It will take 10 to 15 minutes to complete.
-You will be prompted to create an ESB account and need to provide the following information in the application:
+Visit the ESB new connections website, where you will be prompted to create an ESB account and need to provide the following information in the application:

 • Your MPRN.
 Your builder or developer should be able to provide this.